huggingface/blog/dibt-overview.md

 As part of [DIBT](https://github.com/huggingface/data-is-better-together), we also created guides and tools that help the community build valuable datasets on their own.

 - **Domain Specific dataset**: To bootstrap the creation of more domain-specific datasets for training models, bringing together engineers and domain experts.
-- **DPO/ORPO dataset**: To help foster a community of people building more DPO-style datasets for different languages, domains and tasks.
+- **DPO/ORPO dataset**: To help foster a community of people building more DPO-style datasets for different languages, domains, and tasks.
 - **KTO dataset**: To help the community create their own KTO datasets.

 ## What have we learnt?